Arsanuos/SIC-Assembler/README.md

 in Alexandria university.
 * Our team tried to make this project more
 ### Purpose
-* The purpose of developing this project is to get more familiar with how the assembler works and how the assemblers usually treats different types of errors.
+* The purpose of developing this project is to get more familiar with how the assembler works and how the assemblers usually treat different types of errors.
-* Another special thing in this project is string parsing that this was the backbone of this project the thing that our team spend time to make full use of the knowledge our team can gain and to make as clean as possible.
+* Another special thing in this project is string parsing that thing was the backbone of this project the thing that our team spend time to make full use of the knowledge our team can gain from this project and to make it as clean as possible.